IndrajeetPatil/dotInternals/tests/testthat/_snaps/dot_internals.md

     This function can only be run in the package root directory.

-# it produces expected messages when run inside a package
+# it produces expected message when no internal functions are found

     Code
       dot_internals()
     Message <cliMessage>
-      v Internal function names successfully changed.
-      !
-Please review the changes carefully!
-      i Re-document with `roxygen2::roxygenise()`.
+      i There are no internal functions whose names need to be changed.